Request to Join

-Lakshman is a Chief Medical Resident / VA Chief Resident in Quality and Patient Safety at Boston Medical Center.
-His interests include pulmonary/critical care medicine, healthcare improvement and delivery science, medical education and health policy.
-He is passionate about equitable and cost-effective health care.
+Lakshman is a pulmonary/critical care fellow at Boston Medical Center.
+Outside of clinical medicine, his interests include healthcare improvement and delivery science, physician satisfaction and burnout, medical education and health policy.
 See his keynote about joy and burnout in medicine at the 2016 British Columbia Quality Forum here: https://youtu.be/fye-lxwrsPo

 Dr. Donna Williams is Associate Professor of Medicine at Wake Forest in Winston Salem, North Carolina.
 She completed her medical school and Internal Medicine Residency training at Thomas Jefferson University in Philadelphia, Pennsylvania.
 She worked as a hospitalist and Assistant Program Director at Jefferson for three years before relocating to Baltimore, Maryland, where she worked as a hospitalist and Associate Program Director at Saint Agnes Hospital.
 In 2012, she joined the team at UC Davis as Associate Program Director, where she worked until June 2017.
 She has recently relocated to Winston Salem where she has joined the faculty of Wake Forest.

 Dr. Williams enjoys teaching internal medicine residents about high value care.
 She recently served as lead author for the 2016 update of the ACP/AAIM High Value Care Curriculum and contributed to the High Value Care chapter of the AMA’s Health Systems Science textbook.
 She is an active member of both ACP and APDIM, where she has presented workshops, lectures, and posters on high value care, resident career pathways, remediation, and development of a medical education track.